LuukSuurmeijer/nn_project_2021/README.md

 `--lr`          learning rate                        default: `0.001`

-To see a list of all arguments do `python train.py -h`
+To see a list of all arguments do `python train.py -h`.

 Running `python train.py` will initialize the default model.
 Data will be loaded and tokenized and the model will be trained for 15 epochs (mini-batchsize of 1 sentence) using Cross Entropy Loss.
-The model will be saved to `model/rnn.model` and error will be plotted.
+If CUDA is available the model will be trained on CUDA, else on GPU.
+After training, the model will be saved to `model/rnn.model` and error will be plotted.

 TO-DO: AT THE MOMENT CALLING `train.py` also runs the testing, we might want to change that